orthecreedence/hustle/README.md

 "ready" state and puts it into a reserved state, meaning that nobody else can reserve that job unless it's [released](#hustlequeuerelease) back onto the tube.

+Note that reserve's `success` function is triggered even if no items are found, so be sure to check if `item` is null before using.

 ```javascript
 hustle.Queue.delete(item.id, {
     success: function() {